konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CustomizeOutput/genCustomHelmCharts.md

 date: 2022-08-04T19:22:55-06:00
 draft: true
 ---
-Move2Kube allows custom template files to be added to directories of your choice.
+Move2Kube allows custom template files to be added to the directories of your choice.
 In this example, we illustrate this by adding a custom helm-chart.

 1. Start by creating an empty workspace directory say `workspace` and make it the current working directory.
 We will assume all commands are executed within this directory.
     ```console